-- 9.3.3.4 Before entering into any procurement procedure, the Authorised Officer must liaise with the Procurement Department and/or Commercial Services for assistance and advice.
+- 9.3.3.3 Orders and payments for goods, services and works shall be undertaken in accordance with the Standing Financial Instructions and Standard NHS terms and conditions. - 9.3.3.4 Before entering into any procurement procedure, the Authorised Officer must liaise with the Procurement Department and / or Commercial Services for assistance and advice.
 The Authorised Officer must be satisfied that the following are in place: - a) a specification that will form the basis of the contract has been prepared.
 The specification should be retained on the appropriate contract file held within the service; - an estimate of the cost of the contract has been produced and documented.
-Where appropriate, any maintenance and on-going costs should be included in the estimate as a total cost of ownership; - c) for contracts over £25,000 where there is evident risk, a documented risk register for the procurement process and for the eventual contractual relationship should be produced and retained.
-As a minimum this should analyse all risks, identify how the risks will be managed, and the responsible officer(s); - d) for all contracts greater than £25,000 a draft contract should be produced to accompany the tender documents.
-This should utilise NHS Standard Terms and Conditions: - e) ensure that all evaluation criteria have been determined in advance, put into order of relative importance with weightings for each element and published in the tender pack. - 9.3.3.5 Before entering into a contract the Authorised Officer must: - ensure that these Rules have been complied with, and that the proposed contract represents value for money; and - b) be satisfied about the technical capability of such proposed contractor and be satisfied that s/he has the power and authority to enter into the contract; and c) for all contracts that exceed £25,000, the Authorised Officer shall undertake appropriate checks to ensure that the proposed contractor has the financial and resource capacity (taking account of contract value and risk) to perform the contract.
+Where appropriate, any maintenance and on-going costs should be included in the estimate as a total cost of ownership; - c) for all contracts greater than £25,000 a draft contract should be produced to accompany the tender documents.
+This should utilise NHS Standard Terms and Conditions; - d) ensure that all evaluation criteria have been determined in advance, put into order of relative importance with weightings for each element and published in the tender pack. - 9.3.3.5 Before entering into a contract the Authorised Officer must: - a) ensure that these Rules have been complied with, and that the proposed contract represents value for money; and - b) be satisfied about the technical capability of such proposed contractor and be satisfied that s/he has the power and authority to enter into the contract; and - c) for all contracts that exceed £25,000 which are not covered by a framework agreement, the Authorised Officer shall undertake appropriate checks to ensure that the proposed contractor has the financial and resource capacity (taking account of contract value and risk) to perform the contract.
 Financial vetting shall initially be via the corporate credit check agency.
 This may be escalated to an officer designated by the Chief Financial Officer in the event of any queries.
 The Finance Officer shall advise on what, if any, security should be provided by the contractor in terms of a performance bond or parent company guarantee.